GenGrim76/Pareto-Optimal-GDC/README.md

 ## Usage

-The software is released as an executable **TradeOff.jar** java library, together with a whole set of integrated tools for the compression/decompression of k-mers, genomic sequences and integers, both generic and specialized, as further detailed in [2].
+The software is released as an executable **Pareto-Optimal-GDC.jar** java library, together with a whole set of integrated tools for the compression/decompression of k-mers, genomic sequences and integers, both generic and specialized, as further detailed in [2].

-The TradeOff java library can be used to run experiments from the command line, using the following syntax:
+The Pareto-Optimal-GDC java library can be used to run experiments from the command line, using the following syntax:

-`java -jar TradeOff.jar [input_parameters]`
+`java -jar Pareto-Optimal-GDC.jar [input_parameters]`

 where [input_parameters] as reported below:
 1) datasets_directory